Pwd9000-ML/blog-devto/posts/Github-Rotate-ServiceBus-SAS/Github-Rotate-ServiceBus-SAS.md

 1. **Azure key vault:** This will be where we centrally store, access and manage all our Service Bus SAS tokens.
 2. **Service Bus Namespace:** We will create a service Bus Namespace and Queue.
-3. **Azure AD App & Service Principal:** This is what we will use to authenticate to Azure from our github workflow.
+3. **Azure AD App & Service Principal:** This is what we will use to authenticate to Azure from our github workflows.
 4. **Github repository:** This is where we will keep all our source code and workflows.

 ### Create an Azure key vault